-The proposer considered that implementation of the Alternative Proposal would provide the higher level of assurance.
+The proposer considered that whilst Proposal 0054 may provide these benefits, implementation of the Alternative Proposal would provide a higher level of assurance.

 9. Consequences on the legislative and regulatory obligations and contractual relationships of each Transporter and each User and Non Code Party of implementing the Modification Proposal